 An orchid or new succulent will brighten your morning hygiene routine and give your bathroom a cosier and more relaxing appeal.

-“Nothing says luxury, quite like a freestanding bathtub,” says Darren.
+Freestanding bathtubs are an extremely luxurious inclusion to a modern bathroom.
 If you have the space, they’re a beautiful sculptural element to include in your ensuite design.

 Whatever style you decide, use these modern bathroom design rules to create functional, beautiful spaces that are a private sanctuary for you, your family and guests.